transloadit/node-sdk/README.md

 ## Contributing

 We'd be happy to accept pull requests.
 If you plan on working on something big, please first drop us a line!

+The SDK is written in [CoffeeScript](http://coffeescript.org/), but the JavaScript it generates is commited back into the repository so people can use this module without a CoffeeScript dependency.
+If you want to work on the source, please do so in `./src` and type: `make build` or `make test` (also builds first).
+Please don't edit generated JavaScript in `./lib`!

+Releasing a new version to npmjs.org can be done via `make release-major` (or minor / patch, depending on the [semantic versioning](http://semver.org/) impact of your changes).

+Check your sources for linting errors via `make lint`.

 ## Authors